alexdelorenzo/limiter/README.md

  - Easily control burst and average request rates
  - It is [thread-safe, with no need for a timer thread](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm)
  - It has a simple API that takes advantage of Python's features, idioms and [type hinting](https://www.python.org/dev/peps/pep-0483/)
- - It adds [jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) to help with contention
+ - It adds [jitter and backoff](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) to help with contention

 ## Example
 Here's an example of using a limiter as a decorator and context manager: